 AR and VR can be used for anything from providing an entertaining experience to boost brand awareness and perception, to hosting a fully digital event where people can only attend virtually.

-Last year the creator of Second Life hosted the world’s first virtual reality festival – sure to be the first of many similar virtual events.
+In 2018 the creator of Second Life hosted the world’s first virtual reality festival – opening the door for many similar events to follow.
 Hosting a purely digital event in this way can be a lot more cost effective than a traditional real-life event, but with careful use of VR technology, the relationships and experiences available to the attendees can be just as compelling.

 On a smaller scale, AR and VR can be used to demonstrate products and experiences (a luxury vacation apartment in Mexico for example) when it’s logistically difficult or cost-prohibitive to do so at scale.